TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 ```

-***Populating Y with Yes and N with No***
+***5. Populating Y with Yes and N with No***

-The SoldAsVacant column contains four distinct entries: N, Yes, Y, and No. However, for consistency and clarity, I aim to standardize the values by replacing N with No and Y with Yes.
+The ``SoldAsVacant`` column contains four distinct entries: N, Yes, Y, and No. However, for consistency and clarity, I aim to standardize the values by replacing N with No and Y with Yes.

 ```
 Select